Make a play for high-growth dividend stocks!

 Cummins Dividend Information

 Being in the industrial equipment sector, Cummins is vulnerable to economic recessions.
-The low payout ratio keeps the dividend safe during these difficult economic times.
+So, proactive dividend payout ratio management keeps the dividend safe during difficult economic times.

 Dividend Payout Ratio

 Speaking of the dividend payout ratio.
 It is an important metric that many dividend investors follow closely.

 A lower payout ratio helps a company maintain or even increase its dividend during difficult times.

 Also, a lower dividend payout ratio also provides a layer of dividend safety.
 It provides protection from a dividend reduction when profits fall.

 Before I wrap up, allow me to offer a few tips for beginning investors.
 Interested in getting started with dividend growth stocks…